-There are some signs that can tip you off to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty sure symbol that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just realize that not all plumbing pipes are always visible.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes may be frozen.
+If you notice a water line coated in frost or any swelling within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
+While it seems pretty easy to know if your water lines are frozen, remember not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t flowing, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indication that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+As we said, first things first – power off your home’s water supply.
+Then, call an expert plumber ASAP.
+While you are waiting on the plumber to get there, start cleaning up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as you possibly can before it causes damage.
+If the damage is critical, go ahead and reach out to your insurance agent – most homeowners insurance covers burst pipes that end up with water damage.